 DR. BECK: So in a way you have two made-up families?

-ERLAND: [chuckles] Yes.
-I guess you could say it that way.
+ERLAND: I guess, yeah.
 Two fantasy families, and not one real.

 ~ ~ ~ ~ ~